Kai, Yamanashi: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Kai is 14.3 °C. The average annual rainfall is 1240 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.7 °C, and lowest in January, at around 2.4 °C.

 Demographics

 Per Japanese census data, the population of Kai more than tripled between 1960 and 2000 and has grown at a slower pace since.

 History

 The area of present day Kai was part of ancient Kai Province and have numerous Jomon period ruins.
 During the Sengoku period, warlord Takeda Shingen built embankments on the Kamanashi River for flood control and to open up new rice lands.
 During the Edo period, all of Kai Province was tenryō territory under direct control of the Tokugawa shogunate.

 The city of Kai was established on September 1, 2004, from the merger of the town of Futaba (from Kitakoma District), and the towns of Ryūō and Shikishima (both from Nakakoma District).
 It takes its name from the old name for Yamanashi Prefecture, Kai Province.